w3c/wcag3/guidelines/groups/images-and-media/captions/speakers-identified-in-captions.md

 ---
 type: supplemental
 status: developing
+issueLabel: Speakers identified
 ---

-Speakers are identified understandably within all :term[media alternatives].
+Speakers are identified understandably within all :term[captions].

 :::applies-when
 - There are multiple speakers in the video.